 I am a lawyer in International Law (Master degree) and specialised in Human Rights (post Master) from the Faculty of Law and Political sciences of Aix-en-Provence.
 I started a Ph.D. in Legal Anthropology at the University of Strasbourg conducting a 3 years’ research in northern Quebec with Innuat people from 2006 to 2009.
 I joined the ECI team in 2012 to promote Ecocide as a crime, as I believe it is the most efficient way to protect our environment, our health and the life of future generations from corporates’ greed.
 I started the campaign in France, and I am one of the spokespersons to the media and at public events in Europe.
-I helped to draft the Charter of Brussels, I work on promoting it worldwide and I am also coordinating the international legal working group to propose an amendment to the International Criminal Court Statute.
+I helped to draft the Charter of Brussels, I work on promoting it worldwide and in 2016 I was also involved in coordinating an international legal working group to propose an amendment to the International Criminal Court Statute.
+In 2019 I gave a presentation to the French Citizen’s Assembly on the concept of ecocide law.
+The result was that the assembly recommended that the French government support ecocide law at the international level and that it should be included within French national law.
+In November 2020 it was announced that I was to sit on an international panel of lawyers to produce a definition of Ecocide Law at the request of a number of Swedish parliamentarians.
+For more information on the drafting panel please visit: www.stopecocide.earth

 Thomas, environmental activist, founder of End Ecocide Austria, Member of the End Ecocide on Earth Steering Group and professional IT expert.